justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 It isn't really convenient to break Clojure's interpose into pieces and re-mix the parts to do something different.
 It is intended that interpose is one of your primitives.

-In APL you reference interpose behavior directly (without going through a name):
+In APL you reference interpose behavior directly (without going through a multi-character name):

 ```apl
       1↓,',',⍪⍳9